Cup-Of-JavaScript/JavaScript-Intro-2/assignments2.md

 ```

 ## Ex.
 4
-Create an arrow function named: `countLetters` that counts the number of letters for an array of words:
+Create an arrow function named: `countLetters` that counts the number of letters from an array of words:

 When you are finished submit a PR.

 Usage:
 ```
-var array = ["this", "is", "a", "test"];
+let array = ["this", "is", "a", "test"];
 console.log(countLetters(array));
 ```